Melissa Zeph - Executive Producer

 Project support is provided by The United Arts Council of Raleigh and Wake County.

-Each summer we provide youth summer theater camps in three locations, working with Passage Home at The Safety Club, students in North Raleigh at The Catholic Community of St. Francis of Assisi, and in Durham at the Emily K Center.
+Each summer we provide youth summer theater camps in Raleigh at St. Francis of Assisi Catholic Church on Leesville Road, and Durham at the Emily K Center.
 All camps provide an extraordinary amount of scholarships for the students, and a fair wage for the professional and support staff.

 We encourage you to become a season member, volunteer to build a set, join a committee, audition for a show, and become a part of the JTP family.